timeanddate/libtad-jvm/README.md

 Time Service
 --------------------------------------

-Get current time for place:
+Get current time for a place:

         LocationId place = new LocationId(179);
         TimeService service = new TimeService('accessKey', 'secretKey');